 “We’ll simply expel people that committed “crimes”, and employers will be able to keep people that came to France under the right terms.” this is a statement coming from the right wing in France.
 Throughout history, the relationship between France and immigrants has been fruitful.
 The rapid industrial expansion drew millions of European immigrants, mainly from Poland, Belgium, Portugal, Italy, and Spain.
 Lately, this reality is becoming more and more distant.
 The current government used to claim that the reservations existed only regarding illegal immigrants.
-But newcomers say otherwise, even though the government supports the version in which their intentions are held under the idea of welcoming the essential help of skilled workers, expats and potential expats share that the feeling against their existence in the country is growing exponentially no matter what the ciscunstences are.
+But newcomers say otherwise; even though the government supports the version in which their intentions are held to welcome the essential help of skilled workers, ex-pats and potential expats share that the feeling against their existence in the country is growing exponentially regardless of the circumstances.

 France’s structured immigration system offers various pathways for individuals to move to the country, including work, study, family reunification, and retirement.
 However, the ease of immigration largely depends on the applicant’s background, preparedness, and understanding of the process.
 While France generally welcomes immigrants, the bureaucratic procedures and recent waves of antiimmigration can make the process more complex and time-consuming.
 Applicants must navigate extensive paperwork, adhere to strict documentation requirements, prepare emotionally, and often undergo interviews or biometric data submissions.